DPDK/dpdk/doc/guides/sample_app_ug/timer.rst

 Then, the two timers are configured:

-*   The first timer (timer0) is loaded on the master lcore and expires every second.
+*   The first timer (timer0) is loaded on the main lcore and expires every second.
     Since the PERIODICAL flag is provided, the timer is reloaded automatically by the timer subsystem.
     The callback function is timer0_cb().